mariuslars/mariuslars/README.md

-Marius Runningen Larsosn user for SSB related work
+Marius Runningen Larsson user for SSB related work

 <!---
 mariuslars/mariuslars is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.